murchandamus/bips/bip-update-process.md

 ### Transferring BIP Ownership

-It occasionally becomes necessary to transfer ownership of BIPs to new authors.
-In general, it would be preferable to retain the original authors as a co-authors of the transferred BIP, but that is up to the original authors.
+It occasionally becomes necessary to transfer ownership of BIPs to new Proponents.
+In general, it would be preferable to retain the original authors of the transferred BIP, but that is up to the original authors.
 A good reason to transfer ownership is because the original authors no longer have the time or interest in updating it or following through with the BIP process, or have fallen off the face of the 'net (i.e. are unreachable or not responding to email).
 A bad reason to transfer ownership is because someone doesn't agree with the direction of the BIP.
 The community tries to build consensus